-- Information regarding achievement - Annual state and local education agency report cards - Information in the school's Title I plan - If the school is identified for "school improvement," information on what this means, the reasons for the identification, what the school district and state are doing to address the problems identified, ow parents can become involved to help, and an explanation of the parents' right to transfer their child to another school - Information on the availability of supplemental educational services, identified approved providers, and a brief description of the services.
-For students receiving supplemental educational services, information on their progress - Information related to school and parent programs, meetings, and other activities and notification of the district's parental involvement policy - Meaningful consultation with parents of Title I participating children on the planning and implementation of parental involvement programs, activities, and procedures office.
+- Information regarding achievement - Annual state and local education agency report cards - Information in the school's Title I Plan. - If the school is identified for "school improvement," information on what this means, the reasons for the identification, what the school district and state are doing to address the problems identified, how parents can become involved to help, and an explanation of the parents' right to transfer their child to another school - Information on the availability of supplemental educational services, identified approved providers, and a brief description of the services.
+For students receiving supplemental educational services, information on their progress - Information related to school and parent programs, meetings, and other activities and notification of the district's parental involvement policy - Meaningful consultation with parents of Title I participating children on the planning and implementation of parental involvement programs, activities, and procedures

+The Federal Programs Director provides oversight in ensuring that all contractors' work is complete.
+Artifacts, daily sign in sheets, and completion of all workshops are kept on file in the Federal Program Department.
 The Federal Programs Director signs off on all invoices/contracts prior to the issuance of payment for services.
 These contracts must be maintained and kept in the Federal Program files.

-The Federal Programs Director provides oversight in ensuring that all contractors' work is complete.
-Artifacts, daily sign in sheets, and completion of all workshops are kept on file in the Federal Program